Chris-Bortel-401-advanced-javascript/bortel-shop/README.md

 ### [Deployed Site](https://www.bortel-shop.com)

+*NOTE: Initial load may be slow due to host*

 ​A full-stack eCommerce application that includes a React front end and an authenticated Express [API server](https://github.com/Chris-Bortel-401-advanced-javascript/auth-server-access-control).

 ### Technologies Used